AumitLeon/million-songs/README.md

 The million song dataset provides python wrappers within `hd5_getters.py` that can be used to recursively loop through each subdirectory and h5 file to extract certain features of the data.

 `get_data.py` will visit every subdirectory (starting from the path you give `indir`), and will create a CSV of the data extracted from each h5 file.
+You don't need to put this script any place special, just be sure to provide it a proper path for `indir`.
+The `output.csv` file will be created in the same directory as this python script, so be sure not to commit that CSV file to Git :)

 As far as I can tell, each h5 file corresponds to one song.
 THat might not be true of every h5 file, maybe there is a way we can verify this?